Mirrorlkj/Social-Networks-and-Social-Resources-China-vs.-USA/Social-Networks-and-Social-Resources.md

 Chinese more rely on families than Americans.

-Since the family is an indispensable element of social networks, a question arises on the active individuals that exerting the influence.
+Since the family is an indispensable element of social networks, a question arises on the active individuals that exerting the influence(Table 1).
 Here, the satisfactory level is included to see whether the number of family members positively related to the life satisfaction level of an individual.

 ### China